cjdbarlow/bedside-notebook/howto.md

 * Fix the mermaid theme
 	* Get custom theme auto-applied to each graph
 	* Prevent margin svgs from overflowing their boundaries
+	* Revise the custom theme - ideally more like APLS manual
+		* Yes/No closer to origin

 # Content to-do: